fiso64/slsk-batchdl/README.md

 ```

 ### File conditions
 Files not satisfying the conditions will not be downloaded.
-For example, `--length-tol` is set to 3 by default, meaning that files whose duration differs from the supplied duration by more than 3 seconds will not be downloaded (can be disabled by setting it to -1).
 Files satisfying `pref-` conditions will be preferred; setting `--pref-format "flac,wav"` will make it download high quality files if they exist, and only download low quality files if there's nothing else.
 Conditions can also be supplied as a semicolon-delimited string to `--cond` and `--pref`, e.g `--cond "br>=320;f=mp3,ogg;sr<96000"`.
 See the start of `Program.cs` for the default file conditions.

 **Important note**: Some info may be unavailable depending on the client used by the peer.
 For example, the default Soulseek client does not share the file bitrate.
 By default, if `--min-bitrate` is set, then files with unknown bitrate will still be downloaded.
 You can configure it to reject all files where one of the checked properties is unavailable by enabling `--strict-conditions`.
 (As a consequence, if `--min-bitrate` is also set then any files shared by users with the default client will be ignored)